Jasmin319/powerbi-copilot-usecases/README.md

 ![Banner](./Assets/Banner.png)

-# Power BI Copilot Use Cases
+# Power BI Copilot and Cowork Use Cases

-Practical examples of using Microsoft Copilot with Power BI, including reusable prompts, custom agents, and real-world workflows to enhance reporting and data modeling.
+Practical examples of using Microsoft Copilot and Copilot Cowork with Power BI, including reusable prompts, custom agents, and real-world workflows to enhance reporting and data modeling.

 This repository focuses on hands-on applications that you can directly use or adapt in your own BI projects.